Neuromusculoskeletal Physiotherapy (MSc/PgDip)

 The course is modular in format with contact days arranged in blocks of 2-3 days spread over the academic year.
 Module timetables are available from the Postgraduate & Cont Ed Unit.

-The programme outcomes have been informed by the Manipulation Association of Chartered Physiotherapists (MACP) and the International Federation of Orthopaedic Manipulative Therapists (IFOMT)
+The programme outcomes have been informed by the Musculoskeletal Association of Chartered Physiotherapists (MACP) and the International Federation of Orthopaedic Manipulative Therapists (IFOMT)

 Upon completion of the programme a typical student will be able to: